i-m-sayandeep/SSH-key-generation/readme.md

-This a solution to public key denied problem while pushing to github repository using SSH key in the windows for other platform or better usderstanding refer to:
+This a solution to public key denied problem while pushing to github repository using SSH key in the windows for other platform or better understanding refer to:

     "docs.githubcom"